 OBJECTIVE To identify and maintain areas reserved from harvest under a protected areas strategy on Crown and freehold lands.
 INDICATOR Proportion of area reserved from harvest under a protected area strategy.
-VARIANCE 4% of total area reserved from harvest tected area strategy.
-2019 Update In the 7 eastern counties where PHP operates, there is a total of 209,700 ha (29%) of legally protected Crown land.
+TARGET Maintain 12% of total area reserved from harvest under a protected area strategy.
+VARIANCE +/- 1%

+2020 Update In the 7 eastern counties where PHP operates, there is a total of approximately 209,700 ha (29%) of legally protected Crown land.
 Additionally, there is 6,147 ha administratively protected by PHP.
 These areas are also on Crown land and were identified as ecologically significant during the HCVF assessment process.